kuzudb/kuzudb.github.io/docs/blog/factorization.md

 [^5]: Umbra is being developed by [Thomas Neumann](XXX) and his group.
 If Thomas's name does not ring a bell let me explain his weight in the field like this.
-As the joke goes, in the field of DBMSs, the hierarchy of beings goes like this: there are gods at the top, then there is Thomas Neumann, and then other holy creatures, and then we mere mortals.
+As the joke goes, in the field of DBMSs: there are gods at the top, then there is Thomas Neumann, and then other holy people, and then we mere mortals.